pirate/bubus/README.md

 ```

 Middlewares can observe or mutate the `EventResult` at each step, dispatch additional events, or trigger other side effects (metrics, retries, auth checks, etc.).

+`HueySqliteEventBusMiddleware` keeps the event stream in sync with `SqliteHuey`, allowing Django-Huey consumers to read the same database transparently.

 The built-in `SQLiteEventBusMiddleware` mirrors every event and handler transition into append-only `events_log` and `event_results_log` tables, making it easy to inspect or audit the bus state: